Random Access Channel Coding in the Finite Blocklength Regime: Problem Setup

-The code model introduced in Definiton \ref{def:codecompound} employs identical encoding in addition to common randomness.
-Under identical encoding, each transmitter uses the same encoder, $\mathsf f$, to form a codeword of length $n_K$ ($n_K \leq \infty$).
+The code model introduced in Definition \ref{def:codecompound} employs identical encoding in addition to common randomness.
+Under identical encoding, each transmitter uses the same encoder, $\mathsf f$, to form a codeword of length $n_K$.
 That codeword is fed into the channel symbol by symbol.
-According to Definition~\ref{def:codecompound}, if $k$ transmitters are active, then with probability at least $1 - \epsilon_k$, the decoder recovers the sent messages correctly after observing the first $n_k$ channel outputs.
-As noted previously, the decoder $\mathsf g_k$ does not attempt to recover transmitter identity; successful decoding means that the list of messages it outputs coincides with the list of messages sent.
+According to Definition~\ref{def:codecompound}, if $k$ transmitters are active, then with probability at least $1 - \epsilon_k$, the decoder recovers the transmitted messages correctly after observing the first $n_k$ channel outputs.
+As noted previously, the decoder $\mathsf g_k$ does not attempt to recover transmitter identity; successful decoding means that the list of messages in the decoder output coincides with the list of messages sent.
+The error event defined in Definition \ref{def:codecompound} differs from the one in \cite{polyanskiy2017perspective}.
+Our definition \eqref{eq:errorcriterion} requires that all transmitted messages are decoded correctly.
+In contrast, \cite{polyanskiy2017perspective} bounds a per-user probability of error (PUPE), which measures the fraction of transmitted messages that are missing from the list of decoded messages.
+In \secref{sec:PUPE}, we discuss the error probability for our code under the PUPE criterion.